LAION-AI/Open-Assistant/oasst-data/README.md

 first need to install the `oasst_data` package:

-Run `pip install -e .` in the `oasst-data/` directory of the Open-Assistant repository to install the `oasst_data` python package in editable mode.
+Run `pip install -e .` in the `oasst-data/` directory of the Open-Assistant repository to install the `oasst_data` Python package in editable mode.

 ## Reading Open-Assistant Export Files